A hand is reaching for a tube of Wisp vaginal moisturizer and applicator with colorful abstract shapes on a pink and green background

 Why Does it Hurt?

-The skin in the vaginal area is very thin and delicate.
+The thickness of the vaginal wall can become thinner, dryer, and more delicate due to any of the reasons listed above.
 If there is not adequate lubrication, any kind of friction can damage or irritate it.
 The pain can be lasting and can even bother you when you are not having sex.
 Simply sitting, standing, exercising, or going to the bathroom can become uncomfortable or even painful.

 Tube of estradiol cream on a red surface with a pink background